 4.1 Apache Hadoop

-Facebook has some real crazy amount of data that grows with every moment.
-Obviously, this shouldn’t come across as a surprise.
-And the dev team has an infrastructure in place to manage such an ocean of data.
+Well, this shouldn’t come as a surprise, Facebook has an insane amount of data that grows every moment.
+And they have an infrastructure in place to manage such an ocean of data.

 Read this article on data ingestion to understand why it is super important for businesses to manage & make sense of large amounts of data?

-Apache Hadoop is the ideal open source utility to manage big data & Facebook uses it for running analytics, storage for a distributed database & for storing MySQL database backups.
+Apache Hadoop is the ideal open-source utility to manage big data & Facebook uses it for running analytics, distributed storage & for storing MySQL database backups.

-Besides Hadoop, there are also other tools like Apache Hive, HBase, Apache Thrift which are used for data processing
+Besides Hadoop, there are also other tools like Apache Hive, HBase, Apache Thrift that are used for data processing

 Facebook messages use a distributed database called Apache HBase to stream data to Hadoop clusters.